NFeingold/AKSAutomate/README.md

 # Kubernetes, Azure IoT Hub/Edge, and Virtual Kubelet

+This is a low level guide on the basics of understanding and setting up a Virtual Kubelet in Azure, through the IoT Hub.

 ## Definitions:
   - [Kubernetes](https://kubernetes.io/): Kubernetes (koo-ber-neh-tees) is an open-source system for automating deployments, scaling, and management of containerized applications.”
     [Here](https://www.youtube.com/watch?v=IMOZCDhH7do) is a simplified video, explaining what Kubernetes does.
 You should view Kubernetes as a service for container management.